 Two of the biggest names in tech were recently in news for something they both weren’t happy about.
-Apple figured out that most of the chargers and lightning cables being sold on amazon as genuine Apple accessories were in fact counterfeit products.
+Apple figured out that most of the chargers and lightning cables being sold on Amazon as genuine Apple accessories were in fact counterfeit products.
 The irony is that these products were directly being sold by Amazon which leaves no reason for the consumers to question their genuineness.
 If you haven’t been keeping up with the news, here’s some backstory.

 The story so far

-[spacer height=”10px”]Apple has been secretly purchasing chargers and cables from Amazon to perform safety tests and inspection.
+[spacer height=”10px”]Apple has been secretly purchasing chargers and cables from Amazon to perform safety tests and inspections.
 This revealed that a huge number of these products were “poorly constructed, with inferior or missing components, flawed design, and inadequate electrical insulation.”
-The only reason why these products were being bought by customers was the trust they have on Amazon.
-Consumers who purchased these items believed them to be genuine apple products.
+The only reason why these products were being bought by customers was the trust they have in Amazon.
+Consumers who purchased these items believed them to be genuine Apple products.
 The product pages even featured Apple’s product marketing images and the “by Amazon.com” tag which made it look totally real.
 The products also had the Amazon Standard Identification Number (ASIN) B012YEWP2K.
 Although amazon promptly deleted the product pages, PatentlyApple (a blog that is focused on apple) procured screenshots of the pages beforehand.

-One of the products in question had the title “Apple 5W USB WallCharger Power Adapter with 1m Lightning Cable for iPhone 5/5c/5s/6/6 Plus”.
+One of the products in question had the title “Apple 5W USB wall charger Power Adapter with 1m Lightning Cable for iPhone 5/5c/5s/6/6 Plus”.
 This was being sold at $9.35 for Prime members and it also mentioned “Ships from and sold by Amazon.com.”
 The customer reviews on the page were all negative and clearly reflected the disappointment of the users.
-Apple said that these products were poorly constructed, had insufficient insulation to protect the users and could cause electric shocks or fires.
+Apple said that these products were poorly constructed, had insufficient insulation to protect the users, and could cause electric shocks or fires.

-Apple is suing the seller Mobile Star LLC for damages of up to $150,000 for every registered copyright that was violated and statutory damages up to $2,000,000 for each counterfeit mark per type of products sold by them.
+Apple is suing the seller Mobile Star LLC for damages of up to $150,000 for every registered copyright that was violated and statutory damages up to $2,000,000 for each counterfeit mark per type of product sold by them.

 Counterfeit products have been a headache to consumers as well as brands for a long time now.
-The technological advancements and ease of access to them has led to the sophistication of counterfeit products manufacturing.
+The technological advancements and ease of access to them have led to the sophistication of counterfeit product manufacturing.
 There’s no doubt that the counterfeit accessories being sold have been tarnishing Apple’s brand image among the customers.
 This is something that has the potential to take a great company downhill.
-Is there an efficient way to reduce the risk of bad brand image resulting from fake product sales?
+Is there an efficient way to reduce the risk of the bad brand image resulting from fake product sales?
 That’s exactly what we’re about to talk about.

-Meet web crawling – a dynamic solution to monitor your brand on the web, including sentiment analysis, brand monitoring and of course it can be used to identify fake products being sold on Ecommerce sites.
+Meet web crawling – a dynamic solution to monitor your brand on the web, including sentiment analysis, brand monitoring, and of course it can be used to identify fake products being sold on Ecommerce sites.
 We’ll discuss how web crawling can be used to detect fake products on the E-portals.